 - Entry fee– 80 INR for Indians, 470 INR for foreign nationals.
 400 INR for video camera

 - Safari timings in Winters– Mornings- 6.30 AM to 10.30 AM, Evenings- 2 PM to 6 PM

 - Safari timings in Summers-Mornings- 6 AM to 10 AM, Evenings- 2.30 PM to 6.30 PM

 The whimsical little town of Pushkar is as close to the Rajasthani culture as you can get.
 It has everything that you would want o visit.
 Right from lakes, historical monuments to the hills and forests, you can find a bit of everything that defines Rajasthan.
-Mostly known for its annual camel fairs, which os a major attraction for tourist, Pushkar is also home to the only Temple of Lord Brahma, known as the creator of Universe.
-The 50 holy bathing ghats in Pushkar are another reason why hindu devotees throng the village, year after year.
+Mostly known for its annual camel fairs, which is a major attraction for tourist, it is also home to the only Temple of Lord Brahma, known as the creator of Universe.
+The 50 holy bathing ghats are another reason why hindu devotees throng the village, year after year.
 The name “Pushkar” means Lotus.
 The town got its name after Lord Brahma dropped a Lotus, which later turned into the holy Pushkar lake.